vivien-enseirb/Calculator/README.md

 ### Features

 - Addition, subtraction, multiplication, division.
+Be careful, only integers are considered (then x/y=0 if x < y)
 - Support for parentheses `(` and `)`.
 - Calculation order handling using a simple parser (syntax analyzer).
 - Delete the last character or clear the entire expression.